This post has been updated in December 2019.

 Kyoto is one of the most popular places to visit in Japan and with good reason!
 From beautiful temples to historic neighborhoods and the famous Fushimi Inari-Taisha Shrine, Kyoto is a magical city and a must-do on any Japan itinerary.

 It’s not easy to choose from the many different things to do in Kyoto and narrow down a feasible Kyoto 2 day itinerary.
 That’s why I wrote this post, to help you make the most of your trip to Kyoto!

 Please read my disclosure policy for more information.

 Kyoto 2 day itinerary and city guide

-- Things to know when planning a trip to Kyoto
+- Things to know before traveling to Kyoto

-- What to do in Kyoto: detailed map
+- The best things to do in Kyoto

 - Where to stay in Kyoto

 - What to do in Kyoto: in conclusion